 When considering LEED credits and environmental responsibility, wood moulding fabrication kills trees.
 Metal mouldings, on the other hand, can be made from nearly 100% recycled steel and will maintain the qualities of steel produced in a conventional manner.

 Metal mouldings are uniquely beautiful.
-You can trim the grand entrance of a five-star hotel with copper frames, build a multi-lite series of glass panels using naval-bronze muntins and mullions, or convert the doldrums of the New York subway system into a visual masterpiece with colonial stainless steel railings.
+You can trim the grand entrance of a five-star hotel with copper frames or door frame casing, build a multi-lite series of glass panels using naval-bronze muntins and mullions, or convert the doldrums of the New York subway system into a visual masterpiece with colonial stainless steel railings.
 Why not hang modern art on galvanized picture rails in a Washington, D.C., gallery?

 You are only limited by the imagination of design!